 So, how did you hit that goal?
-By skilling individuals to fit their jobs, or by locating superior recruits, you may either grow.
+By skilling, individuals to fit their jobs, or by locating superior recruits, you may either grow.
 Development is usually preferred, but substitution is the best choice sometimes.
 If it costs other workers to retain someone in their position, it is usually better to replace them.
 The same is true if your employees can't work with or under someone regularly.

-If someone considers their position to be a job instead than a set of duties, that is also a valid explanation.
+If someone considers their position to be a job instead of a set of duties, that is also a valid explanation.
 After all, standing in the classroom from 8 a.m. to 3 p.m. is a teacher's "job," but simply standing around doesn't fulfil the teacher's responsibilities.
 And in the realm of business, things are no different.

 Substitution does not have to be bad.
 Both jobs and staff are continuously changing in a dynamic business.
 When someone outstripped or outstripped their position, it's time to replace or reassign them.